Arab Winter: Migrant crisis

 The political turmoil and violence in the Middle East and North Africa resulted in massive population displacement in the region.
-As a result, "boat people", which was once commonly referred to Vietnamese boat people, became frequently used, including internally displaced persons and asylum-seekers and refugees who had previously been residing in Libya, Syria, Iraq and Lebanon, have headed towards the European Union.
+As a result, "boat people", which was once commonly referred to Vietnamese boat people, became frequently used, including internally displaced persons and asylum-seekers and refugees who had previously been residing in Libya, Syria, and Iraq have headed towards the European Union.

 The attempts by some Libyans, Syrians and Tunisians to seek safety from the violence by crossing the Mediterranean sea have triggered fears among European politicians and populations of arrivals that might "flood" their shores.
 This has spurred a flurry of legislative activity and patrolling of the waters to manage arrivals.
+Despite recent efforts at a common approach to migration by the European Union Hungary and Poland have not been convinced yet.
+Monetary support authorised by the German legislature for private rescue operations at sea have triggered Italian government animosity.